microsoft/BuildTourHack/stories/5/512a_Unity.md

 5. The project should now build (it might take a few minutes) and run.
 You should see the rotating 3D nose in the center of the app.

 Congratulations, you have now created a 3D Nose visualizer UWP app using Unity!
+Since this is now a valid Windows Store app, you can now find the app from the Windows Start Menu.

 ## References